joshsanger/css-only-slider/README.md

 ## The Mission

 As a challenge to myself, I set out to make a CSS only slider.
-After trying 3 different approaches, the following is the best way I have found so far:
+After trying 3 different approaches, the following is the best way I have found so far.
+[View demo](http://joshuasanger.ca/libraries/css-only-slider)

 ## The Markup